Business expenses are a very very confusing topic for many business owners.

 Asana for project and team management.

-Any of those, and many more which would take forever for me to research and list individually!
+Any of those, and many more that would take forever for me to research and list individually!

 Just make sure it’s truly a business need and not something you want for yourself and “occasionally use it for business”.